Joseph François Dupleix: Biography

 From 1751, Dupleix tried to expand French influence in Burma by sending the envoy Sieur de Bruno, and by providing military assistance the Mon in their conflict with the Burmese.
 Bruno proved remarkably successful in this effort, resulting in closer ties between the French and the Mon.
 However, the advent of the Seven Years' War meant that as French attentions were elsewhere this relationship came to nothing.

+In 1754 the French government, anxious to make peace, sent out to India a special commissioner with orders to supersede Dupleix and, if necessary, to arrest him.
+These orders were carried out harshly, what survived of Dupleix's work was ruined at a blow, and he himself was compelled to embark for France on 12 October 1754.
+He had spent his private fortune in the prosecution of his public policy, but the company refused to acknowledge the obligation, and the government would do nothing for a man whom they persisted in regarding as an ambitious and greedy adventurer.
+He died in obscurity on 10 November 1763.

 Commemoration

 A number of things were named in his honour: